-To control the level of credit risk taken each customer's credit risk is individually evaluated on a case by case basis and the amount of collateral taken on the provision of financial facility is based on management's credit evaluation of the customer.
+To control the level of credit risk taken, each customer's credit risk is individually evaluated on a case by case basis and the amount of collateral taken on the provision of financial facility is based on management's credit evaluation of the customer.
+The Group operates a lending policy with various levels of authority depending on the size of the loan.
+A lending and credit committee operates and overdue loans are assessed on a regular basis by this body.
+The Group requires collateral or other security to support financial instruments with credit risk.
 The collateral taken varies and as at reporting date was primarily in the form of motor vehicles and/or household chattels.

 Loan agreements provide that if an event of default occurs, collateral can be repossessed.
 The repossessed collateral is either held until overdue payments have been received or sold in the secondary market.
 An asset quality committee operates and overdue loans are assessed and reviewed on a regular basis by this body.